 I have combined control and power circuit in a complete schematic, where several components are added to the simplified (albeit functional) one in Part I.

 These include now fuse and line protection on board, and a buzzer to support producing sounds (a clicking sound when the encoder is rotated and a continuous tone when welding are quite nice).
-An additional MCU pin is exposed on a connector for firmware expansion or modification in order to add new features, e.g. a temperature or cooling fan control.
+An additional MCU pin is exposed on a connector for firmware expansion or modification in order to add new features (EXT connector), e.g. a temperature or cooling fan control.

 Step 2: Board Layout